HumanCompatibleAI/ranking-challenge/examples/models/README.md

 You can use these models in your Python code, both to generate valid data, and to parse incoming data.

 Using the models ensures that your data has been at least somewhat validated.
-If the schema changes your code needs an update, you're more likely to be able to tell right away.
+If the schema changes and your code needs an update, you're more likely to be able to tell right away.

 ## Parsing a request